ivbsoftware/big-data-final/misc/compile-apa-article.md

 # Preparing APA Journal Articles in Windows
 Preparation of APA-style article for this project is done with help of [papaja](https://github.com/crsh/papaja) package for RStudio.
-This document describes the environment and the procedure.
+This document describes environment preparation and the the document compilation procedure.

 ## Installation
 The following software is required (get the latest, always choose 64-bit versions where there is a choice):